pubnub/AppleExamples/README.md

 Each project in this repository represents a good coding practice for PubNub.

+To run the example projects, clone the repo, and run `pod install` from the root directory of the repository first.

+The projects are divided into two major directories, one for [Swift](https://github.com/pubnub/AppleExamples/tree/master/Swift) and one for [Objective-C](https://github.com/pubnub/AppleExamples/tree/master/Objective-C).
+Each example project has a version in each language's directory.

-## ClientInAppDelegate
+### ClientInAppDelegate
-Shows how to properly create and use PubNub in the AppDelegate and encourages unsubscribing instead of deallocating the client instance.
+Shows how to properly create and use PubNub in the AppDelegate of an iOS app and encourages unsubscribing instead of deallocating the client instance.

+Take note of how the client instance from the AppDelegate is accessed from a UIViewController

-## PushNotifications
+### PushNotifications
-Shows how to properly use APNS on iOS 10 with PubNub
+Shows how to properly use APNS on only iOS 10 with PubNub.
+If you want to use push notifications and target iOS 8 through 10, then see OldPushNotifications

-## OldPushNotifications
+### OldPushNotifications
-Shows how to properly use APNS on iOS 8 to 10 with PubNub
+Shows how to properly use push notifications on iOS 8 through 10 with PubNub.

+## Author

+Jordan Zucker, jordan.zucker@gmail.com

+## License

+AppleExamples is available under the MIT license.
+See the LICENSE file for more info.

+## To Do

+- [ ] Add extension examples
+- [ ] Add macOS examples